Wanaiysha/Changing-nuclear-network-rate/Readme.md

-There are several options for changing this, and the choice depends on the type of study being conducted.
+Hence, there are several options for changing/updating the reaction rates in the code, and the choice depends on the type of study being conducted.
 The most basic approach is to examine in the /physics/source/physics_knobs.F90 file and identify the switches you can adjust.
 Below is the default list of settings from physics_knobs.
 You can modify them as needed and include these settings in your ppn_physics.input file:
 ```
 ininet              = 0 !
 1 = Display all available networks
 i_nse               = 0